hlorus/CAD_Sketcher/docs/index.md

 #
-# Welcome to the official documentation of Geometry Sketcher
+# Welcome to the official documentation of CAD Sketcher

-## What is Geometry Sketcher?
+## What is CAD Sketcher?

-Geometry Sketcher is a constraint-based sketcher addon for [Blender](https://www.blender.org/download/) that allows to create precise 2d shapes by defining a set of geometric constraints like tangent, distance, angle, equal and more.
+CAD Sketcher is a constraint-based sketcher addon for [Blender](https://www.blender.org/download/) that allows to create precise 2d shapes by defining a set of geometric constraints like tangent, distance, angle, equal and more.
 Sketches stay editable and support a fully non-destructive workflow.

 ## Overview

-Geometry Sketcher integrates the solver of Solvespace and closely follows it's design.
+CAD Sketcher integrates the solver of Solvespace and closely follows it's design.
 Therefore the [Solvespace Documentation](https://solvespace.readthedocs.io/en/latest/) is generally also relevant.

 In order to have a parametric representation of a geometric system where curves